 But while virtualization is an incredibly powerful computing technology, it is by no means simple to handle.
 That’s why when you’re dealing with virtual machines, you need to monitor them regularly just as you would with a physical machine.
 Monitoring a virtual machine is a highly technical task, so you also need VMware monitoring software.

 If you’re reading this, you probably have a good idea about virtual machines and probably have a few VMs set up as well.
-So we’ve put up a quick but detailed guide to explain the different aspects of monitoring your virtual machines and why you need VMWare monitoring tools to do it for you.
+So we’ve put up a quick but detailed guide to explain the different aspects of monitoring your virtual machines and why you need VMware monitoring tools to do it for you.

-What is Virtualisation and Virtual Machines?
+What is Virtualization and Virtual Machines?

 To ensure all our readers are on the same page, we will briefly give a clear concept of virtualization.
 A virtual machine, is exactly what its name implies – a virtual device that is set up inside a physical device.
 And the process of creating the virtual machine is called virtualization.